 Arduino simulators for PC

-Autodesk Eagle (suggested)
+Autodesk Eagle (recommended)

 Autodesk Eagle provides powerful and easy to use tools for every engineer out there.
 You can now bring your electronic inventions to life with the help of a complete set of PCB layout and schematic editing tools, community-driven features and library content.